 January 21, 2020 (Steven O’Reilly) – Over the weekend there was a protest in Munich (see here) to draw attention to the German synodal process which threatens to protestantize the Church with its call for women’s ordination and other liberal demands.
 These are all things faithful Catholics should object to.

-As I understand it, the small protest was invite only (100+), it was organized in secret, and the protesters gathered at the site without even notifying the local archdiocese of their purpose.
+As I understand it, the small protest invited only (100+); it was organized in secret, and the protesters gathered at the site without even notifying the local archdiocese of their purpose.
 When I heard this was the general outline of how this meeting came to be and I read Fr.
 Z’s excellent post (see here) on the Munich demonstration, an old saying came to mind: “if a tree falls in a forest, and there is no one around, does it make a sound?”
 I don’t know why necessarily, but this morphed into the thought: “if there is a Catholic protest in a forest, and there is no one around, does it make a sound?”
 Does anyone hear it?
 Does it have an impact?

 Certainly, Catholic readers of certain online magazines and podcasts may have heard of it, and Catholic twitterverse, of course…but what did Pope Francis, Cardinal Marx and their ilk think of such a tiny, secret gathering in the grand scheme of our times?
 Trying to imagine it from their vantage point, only one word comes to mind: lilliputian.